DarrenFrenkel/MDSslides/slides/slide3.md

-## Validating fields against each other
+### Our UserInfo Model

-- Lets say we add a verify email field
+- Below is our UserInfo Model
-- We want to make sure you've entered the correct email.
+- We would like to save data from our html form as a UserInfo instance

 ```python
 class UserInfo(models.Model):